 The grade distribution tool lets you view the distribution of student grades for each assessment.
-First displaying a summary for each assessment period, you can then dig down into each period and strand of an assessment (for a summative assessment with strands).
-You can then perform actions for groups of students you have identified, such as emailing etc.
+First displaying a summary for each assessment period, you can then dig down into each strand of an assessment (for a summative assessment with strands).
+You can then perform actions for groups of students you have identified, such as emailing or adding to an intervention etc.

 You can view grade distributions for Summative, Ad Hoc and Standardised Assessments. just go to Students > Assessments > Summative Tracking > Analysis > Grade Distribution, then select your assessment using the filters at the top of the page.